Management Information Systems, MS

 The ISQA faculty has developed a set of concentrations to assist students as they work to complete the MS in MIS program.
 Concentrations consist of a set of elective courses that are related to a particular subject area.
 Students may choose to take courses that make up a concentration, or not, as they see fit.
 Concentrations are not minors in the traditional sense, but rather reflect areas in demand in the community.
 If you have any questions regarding these concentrations, please contact the MS in MIS graduate advisor.

-Data analytics uses a variety of techniques to examine large amounts of data to discover patterns that can lead to business insights.
-Data analytics has broad applicability in customer behavior analysis, fraud detection, scientific inquiry, process improvement, financial analysis, trend analysis, forecasting, and decision-making.
+Data analytics for business and decision making focuses on applying analytical, statistical, and computational techniques to transform data into actionable insights that support organizational decisions.
+This concentration prepares students to analyze complex data, identify patterns and trends, and communicate results effectively to business and technical stakeholders.
+Data analytics has broad applicability in customer behavior analysis, fraud detection, scientific inquiry, process improvement, financial analysis, trend analysis, forecasting, and decision support.
 Techniques may include statistical methods, data mining, modeling and simulation, and data visualization.
-The analytics concentration prepares students for work in the area of analytics, and also offers the necessary methodological foundation for thesis work in a master’s or PhD program.
+The analytics concentration prepares students for work in data analytics, business analytics, and decision support.

 Required Courses